I Want To...

 Associate Professor of Physical Medicine and Rehabilitation

 Research Interests: Larynx; Pharynx; Respiration; Dysphagia after oral intubation; Impact of critical care medicine on swallowing; Swallowing disorders (dysphagia); Swallowing; Dysphagia ...read more

-Dr. Martin B. Brodsky is an Assistant Professor of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.
+Dr. Martin B. Brodsky is an Associate Professor of Physical Medicine and Rehabilitation at the Johns Hopkins University School of Medicine.
 He is a clinician, researcher and educator with interests in swallowing and swallowing disorders, head and neck cancer, neurologic communication disorders, and ethics.
 His current research focus is the effects and long-term outcomes of critical care medicine on swallowing.

 - Associate Professor of Physical Medicine and Rehabilitation